africanvisionmalawi/avm-site/src/pages/sams-village/training-programme/index.md

 For more information please email us.

 £10 can help the trainees set up in business after their training.

-If you would like to help fund this sustainable training programme, please click here:
+Do consider a small donation to help them get started.